About

 Executive Director

-Sruthin Lal is a social entrepreneur, multimedia journalist and storyteller who works on formats such as video, podcast and longform text.
-Previously, he led the newsroom of Asiaville, covered the business beat for Hindustan Times, co-founded media project Happy Aano, and occasionally wrote articles for The Hindu Frontline Magazine.
-An alumnus of Asian College of Journalism, Sruthin was listed among 51 notable mobile journalists by Journalism.co.uk in 2021.
-His noted work was the coverage of the migrant labour crisis in Uttar Pradesh during the Covid lockdown in the form of a documentary, which he and his colleague shot on mobile phones by travelling about 700 on bicycles from Delhi to Lucknow.
-He has a background in Indian Classical music and dance and is deeply passionate about art, history and culture.
-He was part of the founding team of ARPO.
+Sruthin Lal is a social entrepreneur, multimedia journalist and storyteller.
+Previously, he led the newsroom of Asiaville, covered the business beat for Hindustan Times, co-founded multiple media project.
+He occasionally writes articles for The Hindu and the Frontline Magazine.
+An alumnus of Asian College of Journalism, Sruthin was listed among 51 notable mobile journalists by Journalism.co.uk in 2021, and was selected by the US State Department for the prestigious International Visitor Leadership Programme (IVLP).
+His noted work was the coverage of the migrant labour crisis in Uttar Pradesh during the Covid-19 lockdown in the form of a video documentary, which he and his colleague shot on mobile phones by travelling about 700km on bicycles from Delhi to Lucknow.
+He has a background in Indian classical music and dance and is deeply passionate about art, history and culture.

-Parvathi is a passionate researcher and an art enthusiast and a co-founder of ARPO.
-She holds a Master's in Economics from Gokhale Institute of Politics and Economics and was working as Assistant Professor of Economics in Govt College Munnar.
-She is on a sabbatical to pursue a PhD in Public Policy from IIT Delhi.
+A passionate researcher and an art enthusiast, Parvathi is one of the founders of ARPO.
+She holds a master's degree in economics from Gokhale Institute of Politics and Economics and was working as Assistant Professor of Economics at the Government College Munnar.
+She is now pursuing her PhD in Public Policy from IIT Delhi.
 She is a Mohiniyattam dancer and also a trained singer.
 She has hosted cultural events for organisations including ICCR.
 Books are her companions and she also loves to travel.

 Advisory

 ARPO is a growing community of researchers, storytellers, artists and creative professionals of different stripes.
-We are fortunate to also have the advisory counsel of Manu S Pillai, Manju Sara Rajan, BR Swarup, and CK Ramachandran who have been generous with their time and wealth of knowledge in their respective fields to support our work.
+We are fortunate to also have advisors who have been generous with their time and wealth of knowledge in their respective fields to support our work.